TimPaquaij/Chick-Vascular-Quantification-App/README.md

 Chick Vascular Quantification App
 ==========

-This app quantifies chick vascular structure within microscopy images using a computer vision and deep learning algorithm.
-The application is based on tkinter UI and utilises Tensorflow for the neural network.
+This app quantifies chick vascular structures within microscopy images using a computer vision and deep learning approach.
+The application is based on tkinter UI and utilises Keras/Tensorflow for the nerual network architecture.
 Furthemore the ability to connect a microscopy camera has been added to quantify the chick vascular structure real-time.

 An overview of the workflow is given by the figure underneath:
 <img src="fig/New_vertival_flowchart_def.jpg" width="900px"/>